 7.6 Right to object

 7.6.1 You have the right to object, on grounds relating to your particular situation, at any time to processing of your personal data for the purposes outlined in Art.
 3.2, 3.3 and 3.4.
 We will no longer process the personal data unless we demonstrate compelling legitimate grounds for the processing which override your interests, rights and freedoms or for the establishment, exercise or defence of legal claims.
-In case you object to any specific photos of you published on the BLF Website, we will remove those photos without undue delay.
+In case you object to any specific photos of you published on the BLF Website or in other media, we will remove those photos without undue delay.

 7.7 Right to lodge a complaint with a supervisory authority

-7.7.1 You have the right to lodge a complaint with the Information Commissioner’s Office if you consider that we have infringed the GDPR in processing of your personal data.
+7.7.1 You have the right to lodge a complaint with the competent data protection supervisory authority if you consider that we have infringed the applicable data protection legislation in processing of your personal data.

 We will act on your requests in relation to your abovementioned rights free of charge.
 If your requests are manifestly unfounded or excessive, in particular because of their repetitive character, then we may either charge a reasonable fee taking into account the administrative costs of providing the information or communication or taking the action requested, or refuse to act on the request.

 8.1 In order to exercise your rights in relation to the processing of your personal data, please contact us in one of the methods described in Article 10.
-We will provide information on action taken based on your requests, in relation to your rights described in Article 7, within 30 days of receipt of your written request and confirmed ID with two pieces of approved identification.
+We will provide information on action taken based on your requests, in relation to your rights described in Article 7, within one month of receipt of your written request and confirmation of your identity.
 That period may be extended by two months where necessary, taking into account the complexity and number of the requests.
 In this case, you will be informed of any such extension within one month of receipt of your request, together with the reasons for the delay.

-9.1 We will take all steps reasonably necessary to ensure that your personal data are treated securely and in accordance with the GDPR.
+9.1 We will take all steps reasonably necessary to ensure that your personal data are treated securely and in accordance with the applicable data protection legislation.

 9.2 Nevertheless, the transmission of information via the internet is not completely secure.
-Although we will do our best to protect your personal data, we cannot guarantee the security of your data transmitted to both IBA and BLF Websites.
+Although we will do our best to protect your personal data, we cannot guarantee the security of your data transmitted to the BLF Website.
 Any transmission is at your own risk.

-10.2 For further details on how your personal data is used and stored, please visit www.ibanet.org/web_privacy_policy.aspx.
+10.2 For further details on how your personal data is used and stored by the International Bar Association, please visit https://www.ibanet.org/privacy-policy.